RoBOPPics/BB/_pages/app-man-connect.md

 ## Login

-An email and password are all that is required to create a login for the beta App.
-This will allow you to create your own custom Patterns and Playlists, and add your own Stories into the Community feed.
+Creating a login will allow you to create your own custom Patterns and Playlists, and add your own Stories into the Community feed.

 ![Prelogin Image](../assets/images/Prelogin500.jpg){: width="300" .align-center }